lowne/fish-pwd-info/README.md

 # fish-pwd-info

-Print easy-to-parse information about the current working directory.
+A [fish shell](https://fishshell.com) package to orint easy-to-parse information about the current working directory.

 ## Installation